Keianna-B/Codepath-Web102-Project3/README.md

 The following **optional** features are implemented:

-- [ ] A shuffle button is used to randomize the order of the cards
+- [x] A shuffle button is used to randomize the order of the cards
 - [ ] A user's answer may be counted as correct even when it is slightly different from the target answer
-- [ ] A counter displays the user's current and longest streak of correct responses
+- [x] A counter displays the user's current and longest streak of correct responses
 - [ ] A user can mark a card that they have mastered and have it removed from the pool of answers as well as added to a list of mastered cards

 The following **additional** features are implemented:

-* [ ] List anything else that you added to improve the site's functionality!
+* [x] Users can review a set of cards that they have gotten incorrect.
+Cards are removed from this set once the player gets them correct.

 ## Video Walkthrough